ryancurrah/python-ssh-client/README.rst

 Python ssh client
 =================

-This is wrapper around the python ssh client paramikoe that provides nice extras like timeout options, and nicely formatted return statement.
+This is a wrapper around the python ssh client paramiko and provides nice extras like timeout options, user friendly usage, and nicely formatted return statement.